 - Is there any documentation that I should include to substantiate my claim?

 - If you decide to write a test or an examination you should be prepared to accept the mark you earn.
 Rewriting tests or examinations or having the value of the test or examination reweighted on a retroactive basis is not normally permitted.

 - Systematic adjustments can occur in Economics courses.
 Such adjustments can go either up or down.
 The fact that grades have been adjusted is not a reason to appeal.

 Departmental Appeal Procedures

-If discussion with the instructor does not dispel dissatisfaction with a grade, the student may proceed with a written appeal (no emailed letters will be accepted) of the grade to the Undergraduate Director, stating reasons for the appeal.
+If discussion with the instructor does not dispel dissatisfaction with a grade, the student may proceed with a written appeal of the grade to the Undergraduate Director, stating reasons for appeal.
 An appeal must be made to the Undergraduate Director no later than the Senate approved deadlines.

 When a student is seeking a grade change only for medical or compassionate reasons, or to meet program requirements the Undergraduate Director will not change the final grade.
 Also, if the marks were adjusted (either up or down) in a course, this is not a basis of appeal.
 Students must convince the Undergraduate Director there has been an error on the part of the original marker.